nabilfikrisp/learn-hono-better-auth/notes.md

 - setup middleware and cors, guard protected routes with the middleware (better auth give us the example)
 - create todo route, and guard it
 - the follow along is done

+## next step

+- for our own implementation, implement all crud with raw sql and attach openAPI for every route